mnabi1691/DemoBed/README.md

-Demonstration Bed For Distributed Transation in Miroservie System under development.
+Demonstration Bed For Distributed Transaction (Orchestration and Choreography) in Miroservie System under development.